The great NYS scam: The war so far

 May 30: The Director of Public Prosecutions Noordin Haji appeals to the public to volunteer any information they may have on the corruption scandal NYS.

-Through his Twitter account, Haji stated that any information volunteered will assist in the prosecution of the case.
+Through his Twitter account, Haji states that any information volunteered will assist in the prosecution of the case.

-May 29: The 54 NYS suspects arraigned before court and plead not guilty.
+May 29: The 54 NYS suspects arraigned before court, plead not guilty.

-May 28: At least 20 suspects among them NYS Director General Richard Ndubai arrested in connection to the Sh9 billion NYS scandal.
+May 28: At least 20 suspects among them NYS Director General Richard Ndubai arrested in connection with the Sh9 billion NYS scandal.

 May 25: Public Service PS Lillian Omollo appears before Parliament’s Public Accounts Committee, refutes claims that Sh9billion was lost at the National Youth Service.